Er, so mission sounds kind of big, but it’s probably important to tell you where I’m coming from

 We went and got a German Shepherd puppy, and then my life took a random turn.
 Just like when you’re driving and decide to take the scenic route but without actually bothering to look at the map because you think you know the general direction to head in.
 And then you end up in this beautiful place with no freaking idea of how the hell you got there?
 Yeah, like that.

-The puppy got me hooked on training and when he developed a problem with other dogs I decided to go back to university to learn how to solve it.
+The puppy got me hooked on training and when he developed a problem with other dogs, I decided to go back to university to learn how to solve it.
 So I went and completed a BSc(Hons) in canine behaviour and training while still working as an engineer.
-I was at that time just interested in learning more and helping my own dog.
+I was just interested in learning more and helping my own dog.
 I never thought I’d end up teaching other people how to train their dogs, let alone be solving their behaviour problems.

-I started Tails We Win shortly after graduating in 2011.
+I started Tails We Win after finishing my foundation degree in 2009.
+I continued studying and graduated with the BSc in 2011.
 There’s been many dogs and too many courses to count since Khanu, that GSD puppy, walked into my life, way too many to talk about here.
 The important bit is that I continue to study and learn – see below for the list of formal qualifications and memberships.

 At its core engineering is about problem solving using science and that’s what I do with dogs.
 It’s remarkably similar.
 But more than that I’ve discovered I have a love not just for learning – because really that’s a given if you keep going back to university – but for distilling that theoretical knowledge down then designing and implementing practical applications of all that theory, and then sharing it with others – which after all is the important bit.